mlflow/mlflow/docs/source/gateway/index.rst

     - Non-public information about the preview (including the fact that there is a preview for the feature/product itself) is confidential.

-The MLflow AI Gateway service is a powerful tool designed to streamline the usage and management of various large language model (LLM) providers, such as OpenAI and Anthropic, within an organization.
+The Databricks AI Gateway service is a powerful tool designed to streamline the usage and management of various large language model (LLM) providers, such as OpenAI and Anthropic, within an organization.
 It offers a high-level interface that simplifies the interaction with these services by providing a unified endpoint to handle specific LLM related requests.

-A major advantage of using the MLflow AI Gateway service is its centralized management of API keys.
+A major advantage of using the Databricks AI Gateway service is its centralized credential management.
-By storing these keys in one secure location, organizations can significantly enhance their security posture by minimizing the exposure of sensitive API keys throughout the system.
+By storing API keys in one secure location, organizations can significantly enhance their security posture by minimizing the exposure of sensitive API keys throughout the system.
 It also helps to prevent exposing these keys within code or requiring end-users to manage keys safely.

 The gateway is designed to be flexible and adaptable, capable of easily defining and managing routes using a straightforward REST API.
 This enables the easy incorporation of new LLM providers or provider LLM types into the system without necessitating changes to applications that interface with the gateway.
-This level of adaptability makes the MLflow AI Gateway Service an invaluable tool in environments that require agility and quick response to changes.
+This level of adaptability makes the Databricks AI Gateway Service an invaluable tool in environments that require agility and quick response to changes.

-This simplification and centralization of language model interactions, coupled with the added layer of security for API key management, make the MLflow AI Gateway service an ideal choice for organizations that use LLMs on a regular basis.
+This simplification and centralization of language model interactions, coupled with the added layer of security for API key management, make the Databricks AI Gateway service an ideal choice for organizations that use LLMs on a regular basis.

 .. _gateway-quickstart: